PaperMC/docs/docs/paper/dev/getting-started/project-setup.md

 :::note

-If your project creates a `src` directory automatically, you can skip this step.
+If your IDE creates a `src` directory automatically, you can skip this step.

 :::